 In the event of any person to whom money has been advanced by way of loan upon such a contract as is mentioned in the last foregoing section, whether in writing or otherwise, or of any buyer of a goodwill in consideration of a share of the profits of the business, being adjudged a bankrupt, entering into a personal insolvency agreement under Part X of the Bankruptcy Act 1966 (Commonwealth) as a debtor, or dying in insolvent circumstances, the lender of the loan shall not be entitled to recover anything in respect of his loan, and the seller of the goodwill shall not be entitled to recover anything in respect of the share of profits contracted for, until the claims of the other creditors of the borrower or buyer for valuable consideration in money or money’s worth have been satisfied.

-[Section 9 amended by No. 18 of 2009 s.
+[Section 9 amended: No. 18 of 2009 s.
 63.]

 10. Meanings of “firm” and “firm-name”